nikic/nikic.github.com/_posts/2012-01-09-Disproving-the-Single-Quotes-Performance-Myth.markdown

     Concatenation: 0.015104055404663 seconds
     Interpolation: 0.016894817352295 seconds

-So interpolation sees *slightly* slower than concatenation, doesn't it?
+So interpolation seems *slightly* slower than concatenation, doesn't it?
 Well, not exactly, but more on that later.
 Let's look at the opcodes first:

     compiled vars:  !0 = $world